benshimonz/V1/README.md

 - LRM1 appears below a relationship / path.
 The relationship / path may be wrapped by an '↛' or an 'L'
 - LRM1 may appear before a quantifier followed by an R-combiner (if so, '→' is the entity directly right of the R-combiner)
+- if '→' : '→' is a blue/logical/red entity
-- Directly right of the relationship / path / R-combiner : a blue/logical/red entity (neither yellow/aggregated entity)
+- if _et1_ : _et1_ is a a blue/logical/red entity right of the '→' entity
-- _et_ is an entity tag of a blue/logical/red entity defined right of (but not directly right of) the aggregator
+- _et2_ is an entity tag of a blue/logical/red entity defined right of the '→' / _et1_ entity
 - Except for '&' quantifer - LRM1 aggregator cannot start a quantifier's branch

 For each assignment to the entity on its left (←), this aggregation will limit the number of assignments to the entity on its right (→) - to those (→) with the smallest / largest number of assignments to _et_.